 She used the funds to repurpose a baby grand piano donated by the family of one of her former students.
 Sadly, they had lost their home in the tornado, but the instrument remained intact, although the exterior was roughed up by winds.
 Duncan taught students how to remove the piano’s interior and replace it with an A/V system.
 They custom designed it to play audio and video recordings of dance and choral performances and spoken stories by their peers that expressed how they were impacted by the tornadoes.
 Elementary and middle school students from Wilson County collaborated, too, and created a new surface design with images that captured their own responses to the storms.
 The project, titled, “And the Song Played On,” is intended to serve as a symbol of hope and healing for the community.

-As Amy Byers, marketing/public relations coordinator for MTE, says, community energy “isn’t a new thing; MTE was created to make the lives of our members better.”
+As Amy Byers, marketing/public relations coordinator for MTE, said, community energy “isn’t a new thing; MTE was created to make the lives of our members better.”

 Helping some of the most vulnerable people in their service community will always be a priority at MTE, and the partnership with TVA and its programs makes many of these efforts possible.